Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 reevaluate the extension configuration at a later time when resource deletion occurs.
 Non-stack deployments do not have this problem because the configuration is only needed at the time of deployment.
 The extension configuration can change over time due to credential rotations or other reasons that are opaque to the Stacks service.
-Therefore, it is necessary to constrain extension configurations to use constants or simple directives the stacks service can act upon.
+Therefore, it is necessary to constrain extension configurations to use constants or simple references the stacks service can act upon.

 ## Detailed design